kulakvt/vt-student-mailer/README.md

 # Version Information

 This is v.
-1.0 of this tool, and it is currently being tested.
+1.0 of vt-student-mailer, and it is currently being tested.
 I offer no warrantee on this software.
 You can take this and do whatever you want with it.
 Note that I am an English student, so use this at your own risk.

 # Acknowledgement

-This tool was based off of a script by [Arjun Krishna Babu](https://medium.freecodecamp.org/send-emails-using-code-4fcea9df63f "How to Send Emails Using Python").
+This program was based off of a script by [Arjun Krishna Babu](https://medium.freecodecamp.org/send-emails-using-code-4fcea9df63f "How to Send Emails Using Python").
 See the original Medium post for more information about the script and how Python interacts with email messages and servers.

 # System Requirements

-This tool was written and tested on an Apple Macbook Pro with OS X El Capitan running Python 2.7.10.
+This program was written and tested on an Apple Macbook Pro with OS X El Capitan running Python 2.7.10.
 It will probably work on other machines running a version of Python 2, but your mileage may vary.
 Let me know if you run into any issues with compatibility.

 # Getting Ready

-To use this app, you will need an app password for your Gmail account.
+To use this program, you will need an app password for your Gmail account.
 This is a fairly simple process.
 Google has [provided documentation](https://support.google.com/accounts/answer/185833?hl=en "App Password Documentation").
-Be sure to safely store or remember your app password, as it will not be saved anywhere in the tool.
+Be sure to safely store or remember your app password, as it will not be saved anywhere in the program.

 Be sure to secure your app password like you would any other password because it could be used to access your Gmail account.
 You can manage app passwords, and I recommend regularly resetting your app password just like you would any other password.

 # Command Line Flags

-This tool was designed to have a simple Unix-y interface.
-It requires at least a classlist file and an email template file.
-Optional flags allow you to send the same message to a directory of multiple classlist files and to specify HTML input if you want to include things like links and in-line formatting in your email.
+This program was designed to have a simple Unix-y interface.
+It requires at least a classlist file and an email template file for basic single class use.
+Optional flags allow you to send the same message to a directory of multiple class list files and to specify HTML input if you want to include things like links and in-line formatting in your email.

-## Required Parameters
+## Basic Parameters

 - -s *classlist.csv*: S stands for single list.
-Use this flag to specify a single file from which to read addresses and student names.
+Use this option to specify a single file from which to read addresses and student names.
 File should be a standard class list CSV from Hokie Spa.
 A file name must follow the -s flag.

 - -m *email.txt*: M stands for message.
-Use this to specify the email template to send.
-A file name must follow the -s flag.
+Use this option to specify the email template to send.
+A file name must follow the -m flag.

-## Optional Parameters
+## Advanced Parameters

 - -d */path/to/lists/*: D stands for directory of lists.
-Use this flag to send a message to a directory containing multiple class lists.
-The directory should only contain class lists.
-Use this flag instead of -s.
+Use this option to send a message to multiple class lists in a single directory.
+The directory should only contain class lists as it will attempt to read any file with a ".csv" extension.
+Use this option instead of -s.

-- --html: Use this flag to indicate that your *email.txt* file uses HTML formatting.
+- --html: Use this option to indicate that your *email.txt* file uses HTML formatting.
 The default is plaintext.
-You will need to use this flag if your message contains links or any other HTML elements.
+You will need to use this option if your message contains links or any other HTML elements.
 Be sure that all paragraphs are wrapped in paragraph tags, or paragraphs will not render correctly.

 - -q: Q stands for Quiet.
 By default, the program is verbose when sending messages.
 It will write one line for each email message sent.
-Use the -q flag to suppress this output.
+Use the -q option to suppress this output.
 Errors will still print to the terminal.

-## Support Options
+## Support Parameters

-- -t: T stands for template.
-Use this tag on its own.
-This will generate a plaintext template.txt file with an example message illustrating the use of placeholders for student names.

 - -h: H stands for help.
-Use this tag on its own.
+Use this option on its own.
 This will print usage information and exit gracefully.
 Any non-supported flag should also return usage information.

+- -t: T stands for template.
+Use this option on its own.
+This will generate a plaintext template.txt file with an example message illustrating the use of placeholders for student names.

 - -x: X stands for eXperiment.
-This flag is for a testing mode, which allows you to check that your template message and your class list CSV are playing nice.
-It will print one email message based on your template to the terminal screen.
+This option is for a testing mode, which allows you to check that your template message and your class list CSV are playing nice.
+It will print one sample email message based on your template to the terminal screen.
 It will use the student information from the first line in the CSV file.
+In this mode, the program does not send any messages.

 # Personalizing Messages